jodafons/datacenter/servers/README.md

 * Useful [Composes](composes/README.md): 📄 A collection of useful Docker Compose files for various applications, designed to be used on the Docker server.

+## Documents

+Welcome to the documentation for our lab network!
+This repository contains guides for setting up and managing key services.

+* 💻 Proxmox Installation - A guide to installing and configuring a Proxmox server, including steps for GPU passthrough and cluster management.

+* 🐧 Debian Installation - Instructions for setting up a new Debian system.

+* 🔑 Account Creation - A step-by-step process for creating new user accounts with LDAP and Kerberos.